Financial

 All One Credit Union logo with stylized text and icon of three people inside a circle.

-Everyone deserves proper consideration.
-Our teammates are guided by integrity, fairness, respect, and their passion to help everyone achieve their American dream.
-We believe that a true community is an interconnected web of existence.
-We are All One.”
+“Everyone deserves real consideration.
+All One’s team stands for integrity, fairness, respect, and a genuine passion for helping people achieve their American dream.
+We believe a true community is an interconnected web.
+That’s why we’re All One.”

 The Cooperative Bank of Cape Cod (TCBCC) - Cape & Coast’s original name - hired Magnet, Inc. to determine if the bank needed a new name and, if so, what that name should be.
 The bank had observed that customers struggled to know what to call it, shortening it to “The Co-op” or “The Coop,” neither of which conveys the stability expected from a financial institution, and prospective customers could not remember the ten-syllable name.
-Research indicated that people did not relate to The Cooperative Bank of Cape Cod, and no abbreviation worked.
+Research indicated that people did not relate to the name “The Cooperative Bank of Cape Cod,” and no abbreviation worked.
 “I have no idea what a co-op bank is.”
 And as one participant stated, “Shortening that long name to the ‘coop’ is awful, too.”

 This is a case of cognitive disfluency.
 The name lacks an appealing sound pattern, is formal and unevocative, and it is difficult to anchor in memory.
 Forcing the audience to “work” to recall or understand its meaning decreases trust and familiarity.
 A name that sounds “off” subconsciously lowers confidence and can damage a bank’s reputation.
 Finally, an awkward name hampers emotional connection.
 When the brain is busy decoding, there’s little capacity left for warmth, empathy, or trust signals.